monstergog/note-taker/README.md

 # Note Taker Starter Code

-WHEN I enter a new note title and the note’s text

-THEN a Save icon appears in the navigation at the top of the page

 WHEN I click on the Save icon

 THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes